-- + Wide intersection Realigning the intersection reduces the crossing distance for people who walk and increases visibility for both people who walk and drive - + Limited space in road right-of-way Available room in the intersection did not accommodate the addition of a traffic circle with crossings for people walking - + Speed reduction Curb extensions slow vehicle traffic by narrowing the roadway

-To design safe, user-friendly roadways and intersections that reduce vehicle speeds and discourage shortcutting.

-To provide infrastructure, street crossings, and public spaces that are accessible and safe for all ages, genders, and mobility levels, and in all seasons.
+What we decided What at we accounted for to make the decision \$ Technical Considerations: Wide intersection - Realigning the intersection reduces the crossing distance for people who walk and increases visibility for both people who walk and drive Limited space in road right-of-way - Available room in the intersection did not accommodate the addition of a traffic circle with crossings for people walking + Speed reduction - Curb extensions slow vehicle traffic by narrowing the roadway Aligns with the Vision and the following Image: To design safe, user-friendly roadway intersections that reduce vehicle special discourage shortcutting.
+Image: To provide safe connections to neight amenities and destinations for all models. ys and eds and public spaces that are accessible and safe for all ages, genders, and mobility levels, and in all seasons.
+B1 AVE B1 AVE NE REDUCE INTERSECTION SIZE